s0md3v/MyPapers/Polynomial Solution for Subset Sum Problem/README.md

 This is a polynomial-time algorithm to solve the Subset Sum Problem.
 It uses calculations based on digital root and last digit of the target sum to reduce the time complexity by never considering "unfit" numbers for a sum.

+> Note: It is a work in progress.
+The claims being made here about robustness and time-complexity are not proven, yet.

 To test it, add `print(find_solution(18, [1, 6, 6, 4, 5, 12, 15, 21, 53]))` at the end of algorithm_optimized.py file and then run it.
 If you want to benchmark the time-taken for very large input values, you can do something like:
 ```python
 import random, time